gholtzap/kingston-invest/README.md

 6. [Collage](#Collage)

 ## Introduction
 Hi!
 I'm getting into computational finance, and decided to create a repository full of miscellaneous tools that help me on the daily, so maybe they'll help you.
 I have a lot of docs on this project, so if you're confused just keep reading!
-The table of contents below lets you jump to all the different tools.
+The table of contents above lets you jump to all the different tools.

 ## Setup
 ### Installing Libraries: